imbushuo/mac-precision-touchpad/README.md

 ## Official Driver?

-Bootcamp 6.1.5 offers official driver for T2-based model and Magic 2 Trackpad.
+Bootcamp 6.1.5 offers official driver for T2-based model and Magic Trackpad 2.
 You can also consider using the official driver if you have such Mac.
 If you have an older model (e.g. MacBooks before 2018/2019), this is the only implementation for these models (yet).

 ## Future Plans and feature tracking